 Varied National Policy Styles

 Every country uses different ways to handle Earth’s problems.
 These are called national policy styles.
-They can be rules, rewards, or plans to help the earth.
-Some countries may make a rule about not cutting down too many trees.
+They can be rules, rewards, or plans to help the Earth.
+For example, some countries may make a rule about not cutting down too many trees.

 Others might give money to companies that use clean energy.

 But not all these ways work the same in every place.
 A lot depends on what the leaders want and what people think is right.
-How much money a country has can also change things.
+A country’s wealth can also change things.
 Imagine trying to stop people from using coal for heat if there’s nothing else they can afford!
 So it’s clear that making policies for caring for our planet must consider many things.

 Global Environmental Movements